Voices of Strength

 At times, Beugré seems energized, even fearsome.
 Yet she acts upon a stage decorated with a “waterfall” that, while shimmering like liquid silver, is actually an assemblage of trash—flattened plastic water bottles (brilliant work by set designer Laurent Bourgeois and lighting designer Christopher Kuhl).
 She will stuff a large trash bag into her mouth.
 She will dress herself in a “tutu” of plastic bottles and pluck them from her body like bloody arrows.
 In these commercial byproducts of natural resources, we recognize the deadly personal and global consequences of unbridled political and corporate power that seizes free space and destroys autonomy.

-Above and pictured at top: Nadia Beugré in Quartiers Libres
+Above and pictured at top: Nadia Beugré in

 Voices of Strength’s Program B, which I did not attend, features Madame Plaza, a work by Morocco’s Bouchra Ouizgen first brought to New York in 2010, and the US premiere of Sombra, a solo by Mozambique’s Maria Helena Pinto.
 More American viewers will have a chance to catch this exciting festival when it comes to Chicago, Minneapolis, Seattle, and Washington, DC.

-Voices of Strength continues at New York Live Arts through Sept.
+continues at New York Live Arts through Sept.
 22.